 Global Energy Access Forum

-A workshop organized by the IEEE on June 30, 2021, and attended by diverse stakeholders in Energy Access, including the World Bank, IFC, DOE, ESMAP, IRENA, SE4ALL, CLASP, Eskom, Nigerian Rural Electrification Authority, Schneider Electric, and leading academic institutions and companies, attracted over 300 attendees.
+On 30 June 2021, a workshop was organized by IEEE.
+The workshop attracted over 300 attendees, including diverse stakeholders in Energy Access.
 The meeting identified a need to bring together a diverse group of energy access stakeholders, including policy, technology, business, social impact, finance, end-users, and NGOs, to create alignment in goals, metrics, strategy, and approach to achieve the objective of universal access to abundant and sustainable energy for all by 2040.
-The IEEE Global Energy Access Forum, with free and open participation for all, has been formed by the IEEE to address this need.
+Because of this, the GEAF was established by the IEEE to address this need.

-Despite decades of efforts by governments and NGOs, around 700 million people in the world today still live with no access to electricity, and ~3 billion live with energy poverty so severe that it impacts their lives and livelihood.
-Climate change, and new technologies, such as solar and EVs, could widen the gap between the haves and have-nots even more.
-However, 21st-century technologies also hold the promise of scalable solutions to abundant energy that are clean, affordable, and equitable.
-Teams are invited from across the globe to participate in the IEEE Empower a Billion Lives – II global competition and to develop & deploy scalable holistic solutions to the complex issues of abundant energy access, equity, and sustainability.
-For more information, visit - www.empowerabillionlives.org
+Despite decades of efforts by governments and NGOs, around 700 million people in the world today still live with no access to electricity and around 3 billion live with energy poverty so severe that it impacts their lives.
+Climate change and new technologies such as solar and electric vehicles (EVs) could also widen the gap between the haves and have-nots even more.
+However, 21st-century technologies also hold the promise of scalable solutions to abundant energy that is affordable, clean, and equitable.